compsocialscience/summer-institute/2026/melbourne/training.md

 <div class="theme-section">
   <h3>Foundations &amp; Theory</h3>
   <p>This theme covers the intellectual history, definitions, and core theoretical debates in computational social science.
-Students will explore the origins of CSS, discuss the relationship between prediction and explanation, and examine critiques regarding whether CSS lacks theory.
+Participants will explore the origins of CSS, discuss the relationship between prediction and explanation, and examine critiques regarding whether CSS lacks theory.
 Additionally, resources under this theme address key issues of validation and research reproducibility in computational studies.</p>
   <ul>
     <li><strong>What is CSS and Why It Matters in Australia</strong> — Day 1</li>
     <li><strong>Does CSS Lack Theory?</strong> — Day 3</li>